muritane/coordination-architecture/README.md

 Although the framework does not prescribe goals, it implies that:

-> Every compression decision encodes values by selecting which distinctions are allowed to matter.
+> Every compression decision encodes values by selecting which distinctions are allowed to matter, over which timescales, and for whom.

-Value alignment and misalignment arise descriptively, not normatively, from:
+Value alignment and misalignment arise descriptively—not normatively—from:

 * what was discarded,
 * when it was discarded,
+* whose risks were tolerated,
-* and who had authority to decide.
+* and who held authority to decide and to redesign.

 Governance must therefore attend to epistemic commitments and redesign authority, not only observable outcomes or stated objectives.